Hihaj/Boxofon/README.md

 - Implement support for sending sms.

+- Implement some form of authentication of incoming e-mails.
+How can we know that the sender is not spoofed?
+SPF + DKIM?

 - Automatically import Twilio numbers upon authorization (to allow for re-signups).

 - Use async in modules that perform long-running tasks (such as calls to Twilio).